emer/axon/README.md

 * `DWt` = change in synaptic weight, from learning -- updates `LWt` which then updates `Wt`.
 * `DSWt` = change in `SWt` slow synaptic weight -- accumulates `DWt`
 * `Ca` = Raw calcium singal for Kinase learning: `SpikeG * (send.CaSyn * recv.CaSyn)`
-* `CaM` = first stage exponentially smothed Ca calcium level (like `CaM` = calmodulin), feeds into `CaP`
+* `CaM` = first stage EWMA of Ca calcium level (like `CaM` = calmodulin), feeds into `CaP`
-* `CaP` = shorter timescale exponentially smothed `CaM` value, representing the plus, LTP direction of weight change and capturing the function of CaMKII in the Kinase learning rule
+* `CaP` = shorter timescale EWMA of `CaM` value, representing the plus, LTP direction of weight change and capturing the function of CaMKII in the Kinase learning rule
-* `CaD` = longer timescale exponentially smothed `CaP` value, representing the minus, LTD direction of weight change and capturing the function of DAPK1 in the Kinase learning rule
+* `CaD` = longer timescale EWMA of `CaP` value, representing the minus, LTD direction of weight change and capturing the function of DAPK1 in the Kinase learning rule
 * `Tr` = trace of synaptic activity over time -- used for credit assignment in learning.

 ## Activation Update Cycle (every 1 msec): Ge, Gi, Vm, Spike